micmejia/bible-dump/AMPC/Mark/Mark 10.md

-And when he heard that it was Jesus of Nazareth, he began to shout, saying, Jesus, Son of David, have pity _and_ mercy on me [[^z]now]!
+And when he heard that it was Jesus of Nazareth, he began to shout, saying, Jesus, Son of David, have pity _and_ mercy on me [now]!